- Safety and Health Topics

 There are currently no specific OSHA standards for asphalt fumes.
 Exposures to various chemical components of asphalt fumes are addressed in specific standards for the general and construction industries, such as personal protective equipment (PPE).
-This section highlights OSHA standards, preambles to final rules (background to final rules) and letters of interpretation (official letters of interpretation of the standards) related to asphalt fumes.
+This section highlights OSHA standards and letters of interpretation (official letters of interpretation of the standards) related to asphalt fumes.

 General Industry (29 CFR 1910)